s1090263/ProgettoTiseniGiri/README.md

 This request is sent to the route tweets/filter/stats.
 Besides it is not important in which order we specify filter and stats.
 We can both specify before the stats and then the filters, or specify prevously the filters and then the stats.

 # Application structure
 We will now show how the application is structured in packages and class.
-There are inside the package com.TiseniGiri.ProgettoTiseniGiri seven different packages:
+Inside the package com.TiseniGiri.ProgettoTiseniGiri there are organized seven different packages:

 - Controller
 - Exceptions, containing exception classes and the exception handler